gammarf/grf_sphinx/server.rst

 * rate >=: Activity in the time series at a rate greater than or equal to the trigger value will trigger an alert
 * rate <: Activity at a rate less than the trigger value will trigger an alert
 * no hits past 'x' minutes: No activity for the trigger value (as minutes) will trigger an alert.
 Useful for monitoring station health (with the 'stations' subject)

+When a trigger's conditions are met, it issues an alert.
+This shows up on the triggers page, and can also be sent to a Slack channel.